 The basic force behind this result relies in part on Proposition 1 and works as follows.
 First focus attention on the infection rate among non-immunized agents, since this is precisely what captures the direct benefit of an additional immunization.
 When interactions are positively assortative, the infection rate is higher in the group receiving less immunity, while when interactions are negatively assortative, the infection rate is higher in the group receiving more immunity.
 Next observe that, independent of the nature of assortativity, it is always the case that the group receiving the higher level of immunization obtains the lower overall prevalence.
 The indirect benefit of an additional immunization to a node in the group with lower immunity is summarized by the following.
-When interactions are positively assortative, the agent interacts mostly within its own group where there is a higher proportion of susceptible agents, total prevalence.
-The answer is similar to that provided in Proposition 2: when there are positive assortative interactions, total prevalence is minimized by dividing the immunizations equally across groups; when there are negative assortative interactions, total prevalence is minimized when immunizations are concentrated as much as possible on one group.
+When interactions are positively assortative, the agent interacts mostly within its own group where there is a higher proportion of susceptible agents, thereby generating a large externality, while, conversely, when interactions are negatively assortative, the agent interacts mostly with the other group where the proportion of susceptible much as possible on one group.